 It has been awhile since my last pattern publishing.
 Now the holidays is over and It’s great to get back to writing again.
 This time I am going to share this lovely little neck cowl with you.
-It is knitted with 45 % silk and 55% merino worsted weight yarn (100g/220/241 yds) I ordered from craftsy.com.
+It is knitted with 45 % silk and 55% merino worsted weight yarn (100g/220/241 yds) I ordered from Craftsy.com (changes to blueprint now and not selling yarn anymore).
 It is a bit ravel when not careful because the strain is not twisted together but it’s very shiny and soft.
 I used a little bit more than half of the yarn.
 I’m not sure if craftsy still has any of this yarn left, but they sure carry a lot of beautiful yarns with great price.
 The color is so sweet and it’s might as well get this “Sweet Valentine” name for it.
 The cowl can be knitted in a week if you’re an average knitter.
 For fast knitter, this could be done in a day or two.

 The cowl is comfortably fit around my neck.
 I made 3 buttonholes for it so that people who have bigger head don’t have to struggle put it over their heads.
 If you like a looser scarf or you have a large neck, I recommend making a bigger size.